-This is the age when most babies are introduced to solid foods.
-The American Academy of Pediatrics (AAP) currently recommends gradually introducing solid foods when a baby is between 4 and 6 months old, depending on your baby's readiness and nutritional needs.
+Most babies this age are introduced to solid foods.
+Experts recommend gradually introducing solid foods when a baby is about 6 months old, depending on the baby's readiness and nutritional needs.

 Be sure to check with your doctor before starting any solid foods.

 How can you tell if your baby is ready for solids?
 Here are a few hints:

 If your doctor gives the go-ahead but your baby seems frustrated or uninterested as you're introducing solid foods, try waiting a few days or even weeks before trying again.
 Since solids are only a supplement at this point, breast milk and formula will still meet your baby's basic nutritional needs.

 When your baby is ready and the doctor has given you the OK to try solid foods, pick a time of day when your baby is not tired or cranky.
 You want your baby to be a little hungry, but not all-out starving; you might want to let your baby breastfeed a while, or provide part of the usual bottle.

 Have your baby sit supported in your lap or in an upright infant seat.
 Infants who sit well, usually around 6 months, can be placed in a high chair with a safety strap.

 Most babies' first food is a little iron-fortified infant single-grain cereal mixed with breast milk or formula.
 Place the spoon near your baby's lips, and let the baby smell and taste.
 Don't be surprised if this first spoonful is rejected.
 Wait a minute and try again.
 Most food offered to your baby at this age will end up on the baby's chin, bib, or high-chair tray.
 Again, this is just an introduction.